 Many scientific studies have documented the physical and mental health benefits of mindfulness based approaches, including meditation.

-A Mindful Living and Meditation Group meets fortnightly to learn and practice mindfulness and meditation.
+A Mindfulness, Meditation and Discussion Group meets fortnightly to learn and practice mindfulness and meditation.
+The aim is to incorporate easy to do mindful living practices into everyday life in order to decrease stress and increase happiness and energy levels.
 To learn more about this Group go to WORKSHOPS.

 Mindfulness means having an awareness and acceptance of your thoughts, feelings, bodily sensations, and surrounding environment moment by moment.
 With mindfulness, you pay attention to your thoughts, feelings and what you are sensing in the current moment without judging them to be either right or wrong, or thinking about the past or the future.